 What many people do not realize is that you can sometimes negotiate the price of furniture.
 It may not always happen, but it is worth asking.
 My #1 tip for this is to make sure you have cold hard cash, as that seems to help sway them to want to work with you even more.

 Take a minute and make a few calls and you might be able to lower your rates.
 If you like your current provider, go in for an insurance audit.
-This will ensure that you have the right amount of coverage and they may be able to even find you a discount.
+Doing so will ensure that you have the right amount of coverage and they may be able to find you a discount.

 No need to buy new (especially if it is for your child).
 Check out used equipment on sites such as Craigslist or LetGo.
 You can also visit stores such as PlayItAgainSports as they sell used equipment (and will also purchase items you might have).

 Learn how to make our sports gear box for storing your favorite items.

 The trick is to purchase at the right time.
 Our When To Buy Everything list can help you know when to plan for your purchase.
 The trick is to purchase your appliances at the time the newer models are coming out, as that means the prior year are often sold at a discount.

 Make sure you ask if they have any scratch and dent models as those can be sold at steep discounts.
 Finally, do your homework and see if your store will price match to get you to buy from them instead of a competitor.

 17. Video Games